Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-integration-with-integration-studio.md

 6. **Create the Component**:
    Click **Create**.
 Choreo initializes the component with the sample integration.

-## Step 2: Deploy the Integration Component
+## Step 2: Deploy the integration component

 1. **Navigate to Deploy**:
    In the Choreo Console left navigation menu, click **Deploy**.